 Blueberry and Pomegranate: Berries to Boost Your Brain

 Few other fruits have as rich a history as the pomegranate.
-A fruit whose flesh is a mass of seeds called arils, pomegranates have been used medicinally and as a symbol of fertility, abundance, prosperity and new beginnings.
-Often eaten at the New Year, or exchanged between newlyweds, this powerful red fruit is as symbolic as it is salubrious.
+Pomegranates have been used medicinally and as a symbol of fertility, abundance, prosperity and new beginnings.
 There is evidence that can trace the cultivation of pomegranates back over 5000 years, and it has a strong presence in literature and in historical and religious texts and art.
-Native to the Middle East, it had taken decades for pomegranate to a become popular fruit in the West, likely due to how cumbersome and labor intensive it is to eat.
-The skin is tough but thin, and the pith that holds the hundreds of pomegranate seeds is very bitter and inedible.
+Native to the Middle East, its skin is tough but thin, and the pith that holds the hundreds of pomegranate seeds is very bitter and inedible.
 Many who seek the health benefits and wonderful sweet-tart flavor that pomegranate delivers have found the best of both worlds in supplemental pomegranate fruit extracts.

 Health Benefits of Blueberries and Pomegranate